 to the leg after the test.

 move the catheter until it reaches the renal vein.
-The radiologist may use fluoroscopy to
+The radiologist will use fluoroscopy to

 see where the catheter is.

-- The radiologist will inject the contrast dye.
-You may feel a flushing sensation, a
+The radiologist will inject the contrast dye into the catheter.
+You may feel a flushing

-salty or metallic taste in the mouth, a brief headache, or nausea or vomiting.
-These
+sensation, a salty or metallic taste in the mouth, a brief headache, or nausea or

 or heart palpitations.